kachristensen/Current-Dnd-Campaigns/Session Notes/Sessions 31+/Session 31 - The Undead of Temut (12-15-25).md

 				- Couldn't lift the heavy one without potentially alerting the guards, breathing heavily.
 Smells like wet dog.
 Beastman?
 		- Some families in the town buildings, being quiet
 	- META: Rem and Lewis conversed, Rem asked if Lewis was alright and wanted to talk about it.
 Lewis said he shouldn't press on Ria too much.
 Lewis wasn't sure what he did to upset Perse.
+- We returned to the boys and asked them about the symbol.
+Lewis recognizes The Setting Sun mercenaries, they typically work as security guards for slave trade.